nishanthjois/Advanced-Lane-Lines/README.md

 Now we can use various aspects of our gradient measurements (x, y, direction, color) to isolate lane-line pixels.

 At this point, it's okay to detect edges around trees or cars because these lines can be mostly filtered out by applying a mask to the image and essentially cropping out the area outside of the lane lines.

-We can clearly see which parts of the lane lines were detected by the gradient threshold and which parts were detected by the color threshold by stacking the channels and seeing the individual components.
 Finally we will create a binary combination of all these thresholded parameters.

 ![Alt text](/Output-images/combined_thresholds.png?)